 table of contents

 If you’re using the modern marvels of medicine to conceive at a fertility clinic, you might already know that your specific plan informs the type of sperm you use.
 But is there a significant difference between different types?
 Does the type you use impact treatment outcomes?
-Consider this article a quick primer on sperm and fertility treatment.
+Read on to learn more about sperm and fertility treatment.

-The type of sperm you use isn’t exactly up to a personal choice, other than choosing between a non-identified (“anonymous”) or directed (“known”) donor if you don’t have a partner who produces sperm.
-The decision boils down to who’s providing the sample and what you’re doing with it.
+The type of sperm you use isn’t exactly up to a personal choice, other than choosing between a non-identified (“anonymous”) or directed (“known”) donor—the decision boils down to who’s providing the sample and what you’re doing with it.

 “The main reasons someone will use frozen sperm is when the partner is not available the day of the egg retrieval, has severe male factor infertility, and we are needing to retrieve sperm from the testicles or they are using donor sperm,” explains reproductive endocrinologist and Modern Fertility medical advisor Dr. Temeka Zore, MD, FACOG.
 “Otherwise, we typically use fresh sperm.”

-1. “Fresh” washed/processed sperm: What you’d be working with if you undergo IVF or IUI with a partner who produces sperm:
+This is the type of sperm you’d be working with if you undergo IVF or IUI with a partner who produces sperm.

 If you’re undergoing ART at a clinic, insemination will be timed as closely to ovulation as possible regardless of what sperm type you’re using for better odds of sperm meeting up with an egg.
 (Doctors recommend trying to conceive through sex every 1-2 days during the fertile window, or the five days leading up to and the day of ovulation, because sperm can live in the reproductive tract for up to five days.)